 Good interviewing and writing skills.
 You need to be an excellent questioner and listener, drawing out from people salient facts which you can then turn into an accurate, memorable, even inspirational ceremony script.
 Your use of English needs to be immaculate.
 It helps to have a love of poetry, prose and music.

 Good organisational skills.
 You need to be punctual, well-organised and to manage your time and diary well.
 You must be able to work to tight deadlines.
-You must be IT literate to the extent that you can produce ceremony scripts on your own computer and use e-mail effectively.
+You must be IT literate to the extent that you can produce ceremony scripts on your own computer and use email effectively.

-Excellent presentational skills.
+Excellent presentation skills.
 You must be prepared to look smart and to assume the presence and authority to take charge of proceedings.
 You’ll need to be able to deal calmly with the unexpected and to put people who are nervous or anxious at ease.
 You need to be an assured and confident public speaker.

 High standards.
 Each ceremony you conduct will be unique.
 Each ceremony will be one of the most important events in the lives of the people concerned.
 You will often be dealing with people who are highly emotionally charged.
 You will be expected to deliver something exceptional.
-So, it follows that you will need to be an exceptional person, always determined to give of your best.
+So, it follows that you will need to be an exceptional person, always determined to give your best.

 Basic equipment.
-You’ll need your own computer, phone and answering machine and your own means of transport.
+You’ll need your own computer, phone, and answering machine and your own means of transport.